Cuba tobacco farmers recuperate after ruinous Hurricane Ian - NewsBreak

 Nature also helped by withholding plagues of caterpillars or fungi, so demand for pesticides was low.

 A tobacco house costs a producer around $20,000 at the official exchange rate.
-A good harvest, with the delicate work of a whole year, can pay a farming family up to $50,000 dollars, farmers told the AP.
+A good harvest, with the delicate work of a whole year, can pay a farming family up to $50,000, farmers told the AP.

 The figure is not small for Cuba, where a state salary in the city amounts to about $200 a month at the official rate in the limited official economy, but would be only about $29 in practical terms for most Cubans in the broader, informal economy.

-Enrique Blanco, agricultural director of Tabacuba, part of the state-owned Cubatabaco company that regulates and manages tobacco, told the AP that this year’s plan for tobacco planting already is down to about 9,500 hectares (23,000 acres) — down from an initially planned 15,000 (37,000).
+Enrique Blanco, agricultural director of Tabacuba, part of the state-owned Cubatabaco company that regulates and manages tobacco, told the AP that this year’s plan for tobacco planting already is down to about 23,000 acres — down from an initially planned 37,000.

-There will be some 2,100 hectares (5,200 acres) of premium leaves grown under the cover of fabric, with which the country hopes to cover the coming export demand, Blanco said.
+There will be some 5,200 acres of premium leaves grown under the cover of fabric, with which the country hopes to cover the coming export demand, Blanco said.

 Comments / 0